progsysseminar15/progsys/writeups/Diaconu13.md

 is not a huge issue.
 There is also a question around using the Hekaton approach for SSDs and eliminating the durability features -- where are the current bottlenecks in Hekaton and how do durability features factor into this?

+### K. Shankari

+This paper is a continuation of the earlier work on BW trees that indicates how the index works in the context of a larger system.
+It also introduces several other novel features of the system, such as a storage engine that is agnostic to the records structure and performs callbacks to the table specific layer in order to generate hashes and indexes.
+The paper also highlights seamless interoperation with an existing SQL server installation, which did not appear to introduce significant research problems, but which undoubtedly increased both the engineering complexity and the impact of the work.

+In relation to progressive systems, I noticed that they used timestamps for synchronization, which was acceptable for them since they were not a distributed system.
+I also noticed that, similar to the theme from last week, while we can get away with immutable data, it looks like progressive systems do need to mutate metadata so that the data can retrieved efficiently.
+Is this a general requirement?
+Is there such a thing as non-mutable metadata?

+I also noticed, that contrary to postgres, they did not have an explicit goal to keep data forever.
+It would be interesting to see why that was the case, and what it would take to add that support if they so wished.